Simpson's Rule Calculator

 Step 1:

 Determine the values from the given integral function.
-In this example, we have given
+In this example, the values are:

 $$ n \;=\; 4,\; a \;=\; 0\; and\; b \;=\; 4,\; f(x) \;=\; 1 + x^2 $$